goetz-markgraf/gamma-library/LEARN_GAMMA.md

     12764
     -364
     0

     # float values (64 bit)
     10.5
     -3847.24
     0.0

     # boolean values
     true
     false

     # Strings
     "Hello World."
     "New\nLine"

     # the empty value (aka Unit)
     ()

+    # comments are literal expressions, too
+    # all comments have an empty value (), but they do have a value!
+    # comments come in two flawours:

+    # line comments start with a '#' and end at the end of the line
+    ' block comments can span more than one line and are terminated with single quotes'
 ```

 Additionally there are two ways of constructing a list of values: